Gourlay - Featherie Ball Makers

 At this point William and his middle brother John Christian decided to team up and traded as 'Wm & J Gourlay', though it is likely that William Jnr made the golf balls and John sold them, probably at Musselburgh.
 There was now a growing market at Musselburgh where the golfers were beginning to play in greater numbers and where the McEwan family had already opened a manufacturing facility.

-This arrangement only continued for five years as William Gourlay died in 1844.
+This arrangement only continued for five years until William Gourlay died in 1844.
 At this point, John Gourlay, now the sole ball-maker in the family, moved to Musselburgh and later based himself at the old grandstand.
-He was particularly highly regarded among golfers and amongst other services he rented lockers to the golfers to keep their clubs, when they came down from Edinburgh.
+He was particularly highly regarded among golfers and, amongst other services, he rented lockers to the golfers to keep their clubs, when they came down from Edinburgh.

-However, the days of the featherie were numbered and John Gourlay was only making them for few years when gutty golf balls arrived.
-John was an early convert and there is legendary story that the first time after he had seen the gutty used, he went straight back to his workshop, sold off all his featheries and went into gutty manufacture.
+However, the days of the featherie were numbered and John Gourlay had only been making them for few years when gutty golf balls arrived.
+John was an early convert and there is much-repeated story that on the first time he saw the gutty used, he went straight back to his workshop, sold off all his featheries and went into gutty manufacture.